 Physical Education Specialist/ Social Studies 6

 James has lived in Victoria his whole life and attended Oak Bay High School.
 He then went on to the University of Victoria, where he graduated in 2013 with a Bachelor of Education degree.
 James played for UVic’s varsity soccer team for five years, which ended with the team winning a national championship.
 Over the last two years he has been working at Glenlyon Norfolk Junior school as an educational assistant.
 He has a passion for sports and physical activity, which is evident through his years of playing and coaching soccer, basketball, track and field, and baseball.
 When James isn’t involved with playing or coaching sports he can be found walking the beaches and many trails with his wife Mikaila and dog Giggs.
 He is also an advocate of outdoor activities, and takes every opportunity to go camping, skiing, and fishing.

 Religious Education / Faith Development

 Ms. Kate Newman

-Kate Newman has been teaching faith and arts to children for 15 years.
+Kate Newman has been teaching faith and arts to children for 16 years.
 She is the principal developer for the Anglican Church of Canada’s Sunday School curriculum, Compendium of the Church Mice.
-Having lived in Vancouver for the past 22 years, she is happy to be moving back to Victoria where she grew up.
 Kate was baptized and confirmed at Christ Church Cathedral.
 She has a Masters of Education and will have completed a Masters of Theological Studies by the summer.
-She is also a mother.
-Kate also directed our Theatre Camp classes this summer.
+She is also a mother of a student at CCCS.